-- Profits from the sale of shares and other securities - 100% of passive interest - Profits of a permanent establishment (p.e.) abroad, provided the foreign tax is not significantly lower than Cyprus tax and the p.e. does not derive more than 50% of its total income from investments.
+- Profits from the production of films, series and other related audiovisual programs Note: The lower of 35% of the eligible expenditure and 50% of the taxable income.
+Any restriction may be carried forward for 5 years - Profits of a permanent establishment (p.e.) abroad, provided the foreign tax is not significantly lower than Cyprus tax and the p.e. does not derive more than 50% of its total income from investments.